-19. Examination and marking scheme:
+18. Examination and marking scheme:

-- The subject teacher will internally assess the students' achievement in each subject during the course followed by a final examination at the end of each semester. - A weightage of 20% for the internal assessment and 80% for the semester wise final examination will be allocated for theoretical components of a subject. - The final semester examinations of all theory components will be administered through written tests. - Generally the method of continuous assessment will be adopted for practical components. - In some cases semester final examinations are also conducted for practical components as per needs. - Student who fails in the internal assessment will not be allowed to sit in the semester final examination and will also be not allowed continuing the following semester.
+- The subject teacher will internally assess the students' achievement in each subject during the course followed by a final examination at the end of each semester. - A weightage of 20% for the internal assessment and 80% for the semester wise final examination will be allocated for theoretical components of a subject. - The final semester examinations of all theory components will be administered through written tests. - Generally the method of continuous assessment will be adopted for practical components.
+Internal marks distribution of the practical works is according to the weightage given to the particular practical work. - In some cases semester final examinations are also conducted for practical components as per needs or as mentioned in the subjects (practical). - Student who fails in the internal assessment will not be allowed to sit in the semester final examination and will also be not allowed continuing the following semester.

-20. Provision of back paper:
+19. Provision of back paper:

-There will be the provision of back paper but a student must pass all the subjects of all six semesters within six years from the enrolment.
+There will be the provision of back paper but a student must pass all the subjects of all eight semesters within eight years from the enrolment date.

-21. Disciplinary and ethical requirements:
+20. Disciplinary and ethical requirements: